The best running water bottles 2023: convenient hydration for mid-length runs

 Can only use Salomon soft-bottles with loop at base

-The opening to the soft bottle is wide enough to easily pour in any electrolyte or energy drink powders, and fill up quickly from streams.
+We found the opening to the soft bottle was wide enough to easily pour in any electrolyte or energy drink powders, and fill up quickly from streams.
 A lock to the valve minimizes spillage.
 There is no pocket as this is a truly lightweight, minimal piece of kit for runs where you just want to take water, or longer runs where you need a lightweight solution to carry extra water in your hand as well as your running pack.

 There’s a little reflective strip on the tag at the base which is a nice touch for night running.
-Retailing at a reasonable price, this a great lightweight option for carrying water on your next training run.
+Retailing at a reasonable price, "this a great lightweight option for carrying water on your next training run," according to our trail running expert.

 Osprey Duro Dyna Handheld